Apple silicon

 Apple silicon is a series of system on a chip (SoC) and system in a package (SiP) processors designed by Apple Inc., mainly using the ARM architecture.
-It is the basis of most new Mac computers as well as iPhone, iPad, iPod Touch, Apple TV, and Apple Watch, and of products such as AirPods, HomePod, HomePod Mini, and AirTag.
+They are used in nearly all of the company's devices including Mac, iPhone, iPad, Apple TV, Apple Watch, AirPods, AirTag, HomePod, and Apple Vision Pro.

+The first Apple-designed system-on-a-chip was the Apple A4, which was introduced in 2010 with the first-generation iPad and later used in the iPhone 4, fourth generation iPod Touch and second generation Apple TV.

-Apple announced its plan to switch Mac computers from Intel processors to Apple silicon at WWDC 2020 on June 22, 2020.
-The first Macs built with the Apple M1 processor were unveiled on November 10, 2020.
-As of January 2023, all newer Mac models are built with Apple silicon; only the older model Mac Pro still uses Xeon processors.
+Apple announced its plan to switch Mac computers from Intel processors to its own chips at WWDC 2020 on June 22, 2020, and began referring to its chips as Apple silicon.
+The first Macs with Apple silicon, built with the Apple M1 chip, were unveiled on November 10, 2020.
+The Mac lineup completed its transition to Apple chips in June 2023.

-Apple fully controls the integration of Apple silicon chips with the company's hardware and software products.
-Johny Srouji is in charge of Apple's silicon design.
-Manufacturing of the chips is outsourced to semiconductor contract manufacturers such as Samsung and TSMC.
+Apple fully controls the integration of Apple silicon in the company's hardware and software products.
+Johny Srouji, the senior vice president for Apple's hardware technologies, is in charge of the silicon design.
+Apple is a fabless manufacturer; production of the chips is outsourced to contract foundries including TSMC and Samsung.